 Energy sculpts the landscape; this is true of the Earth’s surface and the human body.
 A body-reading analysis looks at the balance of energy flow: a person’s stance, posture, bone structure, tissue distribution, and muscle tone.
 (Please note: due to the complexity of human beings, please consider the following examples as informative indicators as opposed to absolutes.)

 For example, a person who is relying on their feminine traits and suppressing their masculine qualities may present in the following way.
-Their head may tilt to the left suggesting they are listening to their internal feelings and are far more introspective.
-The left shoulder rotated forward, indicates an inclination to be over-expressive of their emotions, even highly sensitive.
+Their head may tilt to the left, suggesting they are listening to their internal feelings.
+They are far more introspective.
+The left shoulder rotated forward indicates an inclination to be over-expressive of their emotions, even highly sensitive.
 The right foot points inwards or the right knee is locked, holding back masculine expression and experiencing self-doubt about stepping out and taking action.

 Conversely, a person who relies on their masculine traits while suppressing their feminine qualities may present in the following way.
 The right side of their body may come forward to face the world, while the left side is protectively drawn back.
 The left shoulder is pulled up holding back feminine expression, while the right shoulder is unnaturally low suggesting a drain of masculine energy.
 The right foot points outwards indicating a tendency for over-analysis and an assertive mental drive that can take them off course.

 The following two archetypes are broad generalisations (for there are many variations in between).
 However, people can often identify with traits or characteristics belonging to one archetype or the other.
 This provides valuable insights into our own behaviour and the actions of those around us.